Reviewing Nuvve (NASDAQ:NVVE) & Power Assets (OTCMKTS:HGKGY)

 |N/A

-Power Assets has a beta of 0.47, suggesting that its stock price is 53% less volatile than the S&P 500.
-Comparatively, Nuvve has a beta of 2.07, suggesting that its stock price is 107% more volatile than the S&P 500.
+Nuvve has a beta of 2.07, indicating that its share price is 107% more volatile than the S&P 500.
+Comparatively, Power Assets has a beta of 0.47, indicating that its share price is 53% less volatile than the S&P 500.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Power Assets and Nuvve, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Nuvve and Power Assets, as reported by MarketBeat.

 |Sell Ratings